List of Utility Tokens: What Is A Utility Token? (UPDATED 2024)

 What is a Utility Token?

-A utility token is a cryptocurrency token that serves a particular use case(s) within a particular ecosystem.
-Thus, it allows the user to perform particular actions on or within a certain network.
-Therefore, a utility token is not mineable.
-Oftentimes, it’s pre-mined, created all at once and distributed in a manner in which the team behind the project chooses.
-Therefore, they are not investments in the original sense.
+A utility token is a cryptocurrency token that serves a specific use case(s) within a particular ecosystem.
+Therefore, it allows the user to perform particular actions on or within a certain network.
+In other words, utility tokens are not mineable, but are usually premined, created all at once, and distributed by the project team.
+As a consequence, they are not investments in their original sense.

 What is a Utility Token?